Best daily deals

 How does the microphone sound to you?

-3076 votes
+2823 votes

 If your only accessible port for a gaming headset is at the back of a tower under a desk, a wireless gaming headset is probably what you should get.
 Built on an updated version of SteelSeries‘ extremely comfortable Arctis frame, the Arctis Nova 7 Wireless sports a flexible suspension band and headphone pads made of Airweave fabric, which keeps things nice and cool.
 This model is a little more expensive than previous Arctis 7 headsets, but there’s a reason for that—this has Bluetooth.

 The Arctis Nova 7 uses a 2.4GHz USB-C wireless RF dongle to transmit audio between the headset and whatever it’s connected to, so lag isn’t an issue.
 The move to USB-C means the headset can connect wirelessly to mobile devices and the Nintendo Switch when it’s not docked, on top of the typical PlayStation consoles, PC, and docked Switch.
-And you’ll be able to go for multiple lengthy sessions using the Arctis Nova 7—in our testing its battery lasted 41 hours, 15 minutes, which is nothing to sneeze at.
+And you’ll be able to go for multiple lengthy sessions using the Arctis Nova 7—in our testing, its battery lasted 41 hours and 15 minutes, which is nothing to sneeze at.

 The Arctis Nova 7 features a retractable, Discord-certified microphone, so it’s guaranteed to play well with the program—a necessity for PC gaming.
-The mic now features a new design and can retract enough to be flush with the headset, rather than poke out a bit like the previous Arctis 7 design.
-The headset also supports hi-res audio, though most video games don’t.
+The mic now features a new design and can retract enough to be flush with the headset rather than poke out a bit like the previous Arctis 7 design.
+The headset also supports Hi-Res audio, though most video games don’t.
 And top of all that hardware, the SteelSeries Sonar brings surround sound and EQ customization for game and chat audio channels, as well as the microphone.

 SteelSeries Arctis Nova 7 Wireless microphone (Ideal conditions):